jakeloai/MassPacket/README.md

 - how users behave
 - where sensitive data might unintentionally appear

-MassHunt helps answer questions like:
+MassPacket helps answer questions like:

 - Are credentials ever exposed in plaintext?
 - Are there identifiable authentication patterns?